eastgenomics/eggd_conductor/README.md

   - ensure that other required inputs are provided, including:
     - either `-isamplesheet` or `-isample_names`
     - either `-irun_id` or `-irun_info_xml` file
-- If assay config file specified to use, this is downloaded and read in to use
+- If assay config file(s) specified to use, this is downloaded and read in to use
 - If a config file is not specified, all config files in DNAnexus are found and are filtered down to the highest version available using the `assay_code` field in the config files against the sample names
 - The project to launch analysis jobs in is determined by:
   - If `-icreate_project=true` set, a new DNAnexus project is created